Mount Takao: Wildlife

-Mount Takao is located near the boundary line between the warm-temperature zone and cool-temperature zone, therefore diverse vegetation covers the mountain.
+Mount Takao is also located near the boundary line between the warm-temperature zone and cool-temperature zone, therefore diverse vegetation covers the mountain.
 Despite the mountain's proximity to the metropolis of Tokyo, Mount Takao is rich in wildlife, with more than 1,200 species of plants and a wide variety of native animals and insects, including wild boars and monkeys.
 This diversity was under threat from the construction of the Ken-Ō Expressway, which involved the drilling of two 10 m tunnels through the heart of the mountain.
 The Ken-Ō Expressway opened to traffic on March 28, 2012.
 Because of its brilliant fall colors, Mount Takao has become a very popular kōyō (autumn foliage) spot.
 The mountain is home to many cherry blossoms, making it a popular spot during Hanami.
 However, due to climate change, the cherry trees are blooming earlier over time, by an average of 5.5 days over the 25-year study.
 Increased temperatures during earlier months, such as February and March, are responsible for much of the change in flowering times.